chadwithuhc/docs-template/docs/to-do.md

 ﻿# Docs Template
-A one-page template for documentation on your project
+A basic HTML/CSS template for code documentation.

 ---